Madison Audubon is a proud community of passionate individuals actively working to improve Wisconsin's environment.

 MATT REETZ - EXECUTIVE DIRECTOR

 After diverse experience in academic, state agency, private and non-profit worlds, Matt feels he now has the perfect job.
 In his role as Executive Director, Matt is able to combine experience in program development and partnership-building, a deep enthusiasm for applied wildlife conservation, and a genuine interest in people.
 Matt earned a BS from the University of Illinois, and Master’s and PhD degrees in wildlife ecology from the University of Florida.
 Prior to returning to his Wisconsin roots, Matt was a field technician, researcher, and professor and knows he is fortunate to have conducted work on an amazing variety of birds in the Caribbean, Chile, Australia and the States.
 When not leading the world’s greatest team, Matt enjoys sharing the great outdoors with his wife, a super-smart wildlife epidemiologist, and his young son, a super-smart wildlife enthusiast.
-Matt's current favorite bird is the brainy American Crow.
+Matt's current favorite bird is the Orchard Oriole.

 CAROLYN BYERS - DIRECTOR OF EDUCATION